 The Sustainable Development Goals (SDGs) are universal (for both developed and developing countries), holistic (people-centered and planet-sensitive), and measurable.
 Many companies are adopting the framework of the SDGs to plan a long-term approach to sustainability.
 Data available now is proving that some of the biggest sustainability impacts and “hotspots” of textile production occur in the growing and extracting of raw materials.

-The PFM Benchmark provides an important entry point to the SDGs.
-Company and industry-wide progress toward 2030 can be tracked through the PFM Benchmark.
+The CFMB provides an important entry point to the SDGs.
+Company and industry-wide progress toward 2030 can be tracked through the CFMB.
 For the textile industry, SDG 12: Responsible Consumption and Production is the gateway to many of the other SDGs, such as sustainable agriculture/zero hunger, land use, and industry innovation.
 Through improved practices on the land and in the fiber mills there is huge potential to reduce water and energy use, improve water quality, and decrease CO2 emissions.

-The PFM Benchmark Interacts with the Sustainable Development Goals
+The CFMB Interacts with the Sustainable Development Goals

 It Supports a Company’s Transition From Conventional to Preferred Fibers and Materials